Category Archives: English Version

 Michael Do

 Initially, the 5th ID was founded in the far north of Vietnam.
 During the First Indochina War, the French army recruited its soldiers from the Nung ethnicity to form groups to patrol the Vietnamese-Chinese border.
-Nung people speak Guangdong Chinese with their special accent.
-Many of them had fled China after the Chinese Communists seized power in 1949.
-Their commanding officer was Colonel Vong A Sang who later became the first Commander of the 5th ID.
+Nung people speak Guangdong Chinese with a particular accent.
+Many fled China after the Chinese Communists seized power in 1949.
+Their commanding officer was Colonel Vong A Sang, who later became the first commander of the 5th ID.

 Continue reading The 5th Infantry Division